-I never got any breakout from applying coconut oil to my face, scalp and other parts of my body in my many years of using coconut oil, so can that convince you that coconut oil does not clog skin pores?
+I never got any breakout from applying coconut oil to my face, scalp and other parts of my body in my many years of using coconut oil.
+Can that convince you that coconut oil does not clog skin pores?

-I think it all boils down to the type of coconut oil you use on your skin and how you use it.
+It all boils down to the type of coconut oil you use on your skin.
+And equally important, how you use it.
 Let’s find out.

 1. Coconut Oil that Clogs Pores